hsavit1/Objective-C-Design-Patterns/README.md

 ##Object Creation

-_you should use these patterns to create objects_

 * **Prototype**: The Protoype design pattern is handy in the following use cases
 	* We need to create objects that should be independent of what they are and how they are created
 	* Classes to be instantiated are determined at runtime